 Next, determine the bowling ball velocity.
 For this problem, the bowling ball velocity is found to be 2.75m/s.

-Next, determine the distance of impact between the ball and pins.
-In this case, the distance is measured to be 1m.
+Next, estimate the stopping/contact (compression) distance during the collision.
+In this case, the distance is 1m.

 Finally, calculate the Bowling Ball Force using the formula above: